West Gate Bridge: Developments following opening

+Traffic controls

-Speed cameras were erected on the bridge in 2004, but were not activated until September 2005, because of issues with a similar camera on the Western Ring Road.
+Speed cameras were erected on the bridge in 2004, but were not activated until September 2005, due to issues with a similar camera on the Western Ring Road.
 However these speed cameras were switched off in 2005, and currently remain disabled, as the sway of the bridge prevents secondary verification of the alleged speed against a fixed point.
-In 2006 the State Government spent $1.3 million on erecting railway style boom barriers at each entrance to the bridge to block traffic in the event of a terrorist attack.
-In March 2007, the State Government announced that two flagpoles would be erected atop the main bridge pylons, to fly the Australian and Victorian flags, each being 10 by 5 m in size and 135 m above sea level.
-Costing $350,000 to install and $15,000 a year to maintain, the flags were unfurled on 24 September 2008.
+In 2006 the government spent $1.3 million on erecting railway style boom barriers at each entrance to the bridge to block traffic in the event of a terrorist attack.

+Structural weaknesses

-On 5 August 2007, it was reported that the Victorian Government was planning a $240 million project to identify and eliminate structural weaknesses in the bridge, with specific concerns including crash barriers, cracking, corrosion and potential buckling.
+On 5 August 2007, it was reported that the Victorian government was planning a $240 million project to identify and eliminate structural weaknesses in the bridge, with specific concerns including crash barriers, cracking, corrosion and potential buckling.
 News of the work was prompted by the collapse of the I-35W Mississippi River bridge in Minneapolis.
 Experts were reported as saying the West Gate was initially designed to carry loads of 25 t but now carried B-double trucks weighing up to 68 t.
-The bridge was built to carry 40,000 vehicles a day but volumes had grown to more than four times the original number, approximately 160,000 vehicles on an average day.
+The bridge was built to carry 40,000 vehicles a day; however, volumes grew to more than four times the original number, with approximately 160,000 vehicles per day in 2007; and 203,000 vehicles per day, As of November 2023.